Using the power of the athenahealth® network to uncover unique flu season data

-athenahealth is tracking the spread of the flu throughout the U.S. using its network data to measure influenza-like symptoms across 1.4 million patient visits per week among more than 25,000 pediatricians, primary care providers, and emergency medical providers.
+athenahealth’s Flu Dashboard is tracking the spread of the flu throughout the U.S. for the benefit of clinicians, patients, and others across the healthcare ecosystem.
+We use our network data to follow influenza-like symptoms across approximately 1.4 million patient visits per week among more than 25,000 pediatricians, primary care providers, and emergency medical providers.

-The interactive graphics above show data on patient visits involving ILI by state on a weekly basis and a line chart with year-over-year comparisons to past flu seasons — click on the buttons at the top to switch between the Map and Comparison views.
+The interactive flu-tracker graphics above show the progress of flu season in two ways: as a flu map of data on patient visits involving a diagnosis of influenza-like illness (ILI) by state on a weekly basis, and as a line chart with year-over-year comparisons to past flu seasons.
+Click on the buttons at the top to switch between the Map and Comparison views.
+In the Comparison view, click on the buttons below the line chart to view data for all patients vs. pediatric patients.

 For more information about athenahealth or the athenahealth network, check out the athenahealth blog or email the research team at research@athenahealth.com.